expo/expo/docs/pages/build-reference/ios-builds.md

 1. Check if the git index is clean - this means if there aren't any uncommitted changes.
 If it's not clean an error is thrown.
 2. Prepare the credentials needed for the build.

-   Depending on the value of `builds.ios.PROFILE_NAME.credentialsSource`, the credentials are obtained from either the local `credentials.json` file or from the EAS servers.
+   - Depending on the value of `builds.ios.PROFILE_NAME.credentialsSource`, the credentials are obtained from either the local `credentials.json` file or from the EAS servers.
 If the `auto` or `remote` mode is selected but no credentials exist yet, you're offered to generate them.

-3. Additional step for **generic** projects: Check if the Xcode project is configured to be buildable on the EAS servers, i.e. ensure the correct bundle identifier and Apple Team ID are set.
+3. **Generic** projects require an additional step: check whether the Xcode project is configured to be buildable on the EAS servers (i.e. ensure the correct bundle identifier and Apple Team ID are set).
 4. Create the tarball containing all your project sources - run `git archive --format=tar.gz --prefix project/ -o project.tar.gz HEAD`.
 5. Upload the project tarball to a private AWS S3 bucket and send the build request to EAS Build.

 ### Remote Steps

-Next, this is what happens when EAS Build picks up your request:
+In this next phase, this is what happens when EAS Build picks up your request:

 1. Create a new macOS VM for the build.

-   Every build gets its own, fresh macOS VM with all build tools installed there (Xcode, Fastlane, and so on).
+   - Every build gets its own fresh macOS VM with all build tools installed there (Xcode, Fastlane, and so on).

 2. Download the project tarball from a private AWS S3 bucket and unpack it.
 3. Run `yarn install` in the project root (or `npm install` if `yarn.lock` does not exist).
-4. Additional step for **managed** projects: Run `expo eject` to convert the project to a generic one.
+4. **Managed** projects require an additional step: Run `expo eject` to convert the project to a generic one.
 5. Run `pod install` in the `ios` directory inside your project.
-6. Restore the credentials.
+6. Restore the credentials:

    - Create a new keychain.